 You are proficient in all military weapons.

 Level 10.
 Doctor of Modern Warfare.
-You gain proficiency in all weapons, armor, shields, and implements (including ki focuses and unarmed strikes, and even improvised weapons).
-If you have any such proficiency feats, you may immediately retrain them (this does not count toward your limit of one retrain per level).
+You gain proficiency in all weapons, armor, and shields.
+If you have any such proficiency feats, you may immediately retrain them, and it does not count toward your limit of one retrain per level.

 You have technological know-how that other players don’t, which can sometimes manifest itself as an automatic success on an Intelligence check to operate complicated tech, among other things.